Ghonghito/PancakeSwapInfo_bot/README.md

 6) Display the price of that coin according to Staking Pool.
 7) Display the price of CAKE.
 8) Shows the time how long the Staking Pool will end.
+9) Get $CAKE Price and other info
+10) Get info about how much CAKE is staked in Staking and Farming Pools + TVL.

 ## How long does the bot update the information?
 ```